davemedema/grunt-funky-bump/README.md

 # grunt-funky-bump

-> Bump semantic versions in JSON files.
+> Bump a package version.